 When creating your content strategy, instead of looking at what you need to create, why not start by looking at how you can repurpose what you already have?

-Here are 10 ideas for how to repurpose your content, along key considerations for getting more out of your content.
+Here are 10 ideas for how to repurpose your content, along with key considerations for getting more out of your content.

-Benefits of Repurposing Content
+Benefits of Content Repurposing

-It’s no secret that creating net new content is time consuming — from researching, to writing to editing to publishing — quality content takes time.
+It’s no secret that creating net new content is time-consuming — from researching to writing to editing to publishing — quality content takes time.
 So why not make the most of that time that was already invested and get more out of your existing content?

 If you’re looking to scale up your content production, it’s also much easier when you aren’t completely starting from scratch.
 Producing a higher volume of content on a weekly or monthly basis is much more feasible when you’re doing a mix of creating new content and repurposing older content.